 Nausea is one of the most common symptoms during chemotherapy.
-This side effect should not be underestimated as, if not properly managed, it can result in a reduction in appetite and resulting losing weight.
+This side effect should not be underestimated because if it is not properly managed, it can result in a reduction in appetite resulting in weight loss.
 Proper eating style is one of the key strategies to reduce the perception of nausea.
-Within the site has already been addressed extensively this issue, providing general nutritional indications to alleviate the symptom.
+Within the site, this issue has been extensively addressed providing general nutritional indications to alleviate the symptom.

 It is native to the Far East, of which rhizome is used (fresh, dried or pulverized).
 In the kitchen it is often used as a spice thanks to its characteristic scent and pungent flavor but at the same time delicate.

 It is rich in mineral salts (calcium, phosphorus, sodium, potassium, magnesium, selenium), vitamins (B3, B5, B6, C, E) and bioactive compounds.
-The latter, responsible for the characteristic flavor, are divided into volatile compounds (such as hydrocarbons) and non-volatile (for example, gingerols, shogaols and zingerone).
+The bioactive compounds give it its characteristic flavor and are divided into volatile compounds (such as hydrocarbons) and non-volatile (for example, gingerols, shogaols and zingerone).
 Bioactive compounds vary widely in relation to the type of root variety and where it is grown (1).

 Ginger, originally from East Asia, has been used since ancient times both in the culinary field and in traditional Eastern medicine.
 In recent years there has often been talk of this root, and even in the West it is increasingly appreciated not only for its flavor and versatility in the kitchen, but also for its properties.

-Ginger is attributed numerous properties, among the best known (confirmed also by scientific studies) we observe antioxidant action, cholesterol lowering, anti-cancer, anti-inflammatory and antiviral (2,3).
+Ginger is attributed to numerous properties which have also been confirmed by scientific studies.
+We can observe antioxidant action, cholesterol lowering, anti-cancer, anti-inflammatory and antiviral (2,3).

-Since ancient times this rhizome is known for its ability to fight nausea.
-It is sufficient to say that in ancient times Chinese sailors used this precious root as a remedy against seasickness.
+Since ancient times this rhizome is known for its ability to fight against nausea.
+In ancient times Chinese sailors used this precious root as a remedy against seasickness.

 Ginger consumption is recommended for pregnant women who suffer from nausea (especially in the first trimester).
 As proof of this, numerous scientific studies have been conducted to support its effectiveness (4,5).
-The good results given, achieved in combating pregnancy nausea, in recent years there has been a strong interest in checking whether the root can be a valid antiemetic even during chemotherapy treatments.
+The results show that ginger can help stop nausea during pregnancy.
+In recent years there has been a strong interest in checking whether the root can be a valid antiemetic even during chemotherapy treatments.

-In the literature there are several studies that relate ginger intake (via capsules, with a dose of about 1-3 gr/day) with nausea that can increase during chemotherapy.
+In the literature there are several studies that relate ginger intake (via capsules, with a dose of about 1-3 gr/day) with nausea which can increase during chemotherapy.
 The results are not yet totally satisfactory and are often at odds with each other.
-Some studies show a reduction in the symptom if together with the antiemetic drug a capsule containing ginger is administered (on average 1.5 grams/day) (6).
-Other studies do not appear to show statistically significant differences between those who take ginger and those who do not (7).
+Some studies show a reduction in the symptom if a capsule containing ginger is administered (on average 1.5 grams/day) with the antiemetic (6).
+Other studies do not appear to show any significant differences between those who take ginger and those who do not (7).

-A very recent discovery has shown that bioactive compounds present in ginger can potentially act on nausea-inducing mechanisms (8).
+A very recent discovery has shown that bioactive compounds found in ginger can potentially act on nausea-inducing mechanisms (8).

-While new researches are running, ginger can be a help during chemotherapy against nausea and, in addition to decrease this unpleasant side effect, work positively on the whole organism, given its multiple properties.
+While new research is on-going, ginger can be a help during chemotherapy against nausea.
+In addition to decreasing this unpleasant side effect, ginger can work positively on the whole organism, given its multiple properties.

-So how can we put it in our diet?
-The classic ginger herbal tea is a valuable help for those suffering from nausea, or you can consume candied ginger or dishes with the addition of that spice.
+So how can we include it in our diet?
+A classic ginger herbal tea is a valuable help for those suffering from nausea, or you can consume candied ginger or dishes with the addition of it.

-Of course, it is important not to abuse it (dried max 2 gr per day, fresh max 10 gr per day) and always ask your doctor for advice before consumption.
+However, it is important not to over-do it (dried max 2 gr per day, fresh max 10 gr per day).
+Always consult your doctor before consumption.